God’s Crooked Lines

 “Go for it, mija… you have to stay current.”

+It felt like the right path for the quiet girl I used to be.
 The only problem was (let me say this quietly) that I didn’t like mathematics.
 Basic arithmetic—two plus two equals four—I could manage.
 But when I came face to face with so-called imaginary numbers, dreadful algebra, and the chaos of geometry, my mind went blank.

 Ducks Everywhere